jbeezley/CMake/Help/prop_inst/CPACK_WIX_ACL.rst

 CPACK_WIX_ACL
 -------------

-Specifies access permissions for installed files.
+Specifies access permissions for files installed by a WiX installer.

 The property can contain multiple list entries, each of which has to match the following format.

 ::

   <user>[@<domain>]=<permission>[,<permission>]

 ``<user>`` and ``<domain>`` specify the windows user and domain for which the